ADM and Carbon Capture and Storage

 Understanding the Geology

-One of the most important factors for successful storage of CO2 is the geology of the injection site location.
+An important factor for successful storage of COis the geology of the injection site location.
 CCS wells inject purified and compressed CO2 more than 1.25 miles underground.
 Locations are chosen because of their geological makeup which have both porous rock for storage at the optimal depth and several layers of impermeable rocks above the storage area to serve as seals.

 Why Decatur?
 The Illinois Basin